 Another trick is to set aside time to do these urgent but not important tasks.
-Set an hour of your day, for example, to deal with these tasks.
+Set a half hour of your day, for example, to deal with these tasks.

-Once the hour is up, you move on and tackle the next items during your hour tomorrow.
+Once the half hour is up, you move on and tackle the next items during your time tomorrow.

 What is important but not urgent?

 Next, we’re going to go through our list again.
 This time we’re going to look at all the non-urgent tasks and we’re going to identify the ones that are important.

 These tend to be the tasks that align with our personal goals.
 They are the things that we want to do, but they aren’t screaming to be done right now.

 These are tasks that need to get done.
 They just don’t have to be done right now.

 If we ignore them long enough they may become urgent and important.
 We don’t want them to get to that point.
 When too many of these tasks stack up, we get overwhelmed.